Conditions for receiving financial aid at Black Hawk College

 Your financial aid award is based on your enrollment on the 10th day of the semester and will not be increased for any credit hours added after this date.

 Black Hawk College will pay any charges on your student account beyond regular tuition and fees from any excess federal financial aid funds.
 These charges may include but are not limited to: bookstore charges, parking fees, library fees, etc.

 Financial aid is paid to students in regular class attendance.
 If you register for classes and do not plan on attending, you are responsible for completing an Add/Drop Form in the Enrollment Services/Admissions Office.
 If you are dropped for never attending a class, you may be responsible for repayment of part of your financial aid.

 After your tuition and books are deducted from your financial aid, you may have excess funds.
 All refunds are processed in the Bursar’s Office.

 Federal Pell Grant

 Your Pell Grant award is based on the information reported on your Free Application for Federal Student Aid (FAFSA).
 The federal government calculates an Estimated Family Contribution (EFC), which determines your financial aid award.
 The award listed is for full-time enrollment (12 hours or more).
 The award is reduced if you enroll in fewer hours.
-The maximum you will receive is full-time fall and spring semesters.
-You may be eligible for a Pell Grant in the summer if you were not enrolled full-time in the fall and spring semesters.

 12 or more credit hours: 100% award